 The narrator then commented, “James told his father that he saw them in a pink hotel in Hawaii, which was where the Leiningers were staying when they decided to have James.”

-In other words, James Houston Jr. found the Leiningers when he was between lives, and before he was born.
-He found them suitable to be parents and decided he would like to have them be his parents before reincarnating as their son!
+In other words, James Houston Jr. encountered the Leiningers before he was born, during a period between lives.
+He found them suitable as his parents and decided he would like to have them be his parents before reincarnating as their son!

-Indeed, if you get goosebumps watching this segment, you are not the only one.
-At the same time, there is an important lesson to be learned about why abortion should be avoided.
+Indeed, if you get goosebumps watching this segment, you are not alone.
+At the same time, there is an important lesson about why everyone should try to avoid abortion as much as possible.

 Now, let’s see how James Houston Jr.’s Reincarnation story fits what we discussed in the previous post on Causality.

-• Cetana (Chinese=思) is “one of the omnipresent mental factors (Mahabhumika; Sarvatraga) that accompany each moment of consciousness.”
+- Cetana (Chinese: 思) is “one of the omnipresent mental factors (Mahabhumika; Sarvatraga) that accompany each moment of consciousness.”
 It refers to the “mental intention” that directs the mind towards certain actions.
-For this reincarnation case, the mental intention that initiated James Houston Jr.’s reincarnation occurred when he, before his reincarnation, chose the Leiningers as his future parents, having determined they would be suitable for him.

-• A karmic record, as mentioned in the last post, “is a record of one’s memory.
+- A karmic record, as mentioned in the last post, “is a record of one’s memory.
 Just as one’s memory stays with the person throughout their life, it also continues across lifespans.
 After your storehouse consciousness withdraws from the body at the time of death, the record of your memory takes residence in another body in its next lifetime.”
-Quite obviously, the memory of James Houston Jr., the previous WWII pilot, was carried over to James Leininger without a perduring self because their physical bodies are different.
-Instead, what was carried over was Cittasamtana.

 In the next post, we will discuss why being born as a human is one of the best outcomes in reincarnation.
 Among the six destinies of reincarnation, human destiny not only gives you the best chance to be enlightened but also gives you a chance to choose a better future if you are not enlightened in this life, which is highly likely.
 Those in the celestial realms so enjoy their blessed life that they forget to do wholesome deeds, so that when their impermanent lives come to an end, they are not ready and fall to baleful destinies.
 Those in baleful destinies suffer so much that they do not have the time to do wholesome deeds until their lives in the baleful destinies end.